 The Cheese Bar have got a quite an operation going on.
 Not only can they deliver to most postcodes beginning with an E on your chosen day, but they’re trucking all over town, dropping packs off from Lewisham to Hounslow.
 They’re delivering cheese and charcuterie survival kits, but you’re here for the Fondue-It-Yourself kit,which includes a whole bunch of cheese, a baguette, potatoes, cornichons, a bottle of wine, and a couple of shots of cherry liquor.
 They’ll even supply you with fondue pot stand and forks if you need.

 Studies have shown that if you dream of pasta three nights in one week, that your subconscious is telling you to buy a fresh pasta meal kit from Lina Stores.
 Each kit has 1.3kg of pasta, with different types including fresh ravioli and pappardelle.
 As well as two sauces, parmigiano, and butter.
 They’re also delivering pizza kits, which can be a fun thing to make with your children, or your flatmate that’s been acting like a child.

-Peckham’s Artusi (alongside Marcella, their sister restaurant in Deptford) is delivering fresh pasta and sauces all over south London, alongside other homely Italian classics.
+Peckham’s Artusi (alongside Marcella, their sister restaurant in Deptford) is delivering fresh pasta and sauces all over south London and beyond, alongside other homely Italian classics.
 There’s cavatelli and squid ink spaghetti, a sausage and saffron ragu, a chicken cacciatore, and a lemon and rosemary posset to finish things off.
 Will you be making all of this?
 No. Will you be taking the credit?
 Absolutely.

 The Soho dumpling spot is delivering frozen dumplings across the city.
 Choose from fillings like satay chicken, prawn and chive, and mushroom and truffle.
 DM them on Instagram to order.